-We now have posted all the page images from this long-lost Irish chess column, dating from 1878-1884.
+We have now removed from this site all the page images from this long-lost Irish chess column, dating from 1878-1884.
 The history of the column is as follows.

 William Henry Stanley Monck (1839-1915), who has an entry in the Dictionary of Irish Biography, was a philosopher, amateur astronomer, and barrister.
 Originally from Kilkenny, Monck was mostly privately educated before becoming a scholar of Trinity College Dublin.

 From the mid-1870s to the early 1900s, Monck was also a prominent Irish amateur chess-player.
 As my history of Correspondence Chess in Britain and Ireland shows, he was a very active postal player who competed in the UK-USA ‘postcard match’ that began in 1878.
 Download a file of his games (PGN).

 Monck wrote for Our School Times on both logic and chess between 1878 and 1884, at the invitation of Maurice C. Hime, MA, LLD.
 Monck’s book An introduction to logic appeared in 1880, and in it the author states that logic articles in the school magazine were the basis for some it.

 Dr. Hime had been Headmaster of the (Church of Ireland) Diocesan School, Monaghan, where he apparently started the school magazine, probably in 1872 or 1873.
 Monck appears on the subscribers list for probably the first time in the December 1874 issue (Vol 3 No 1 p7).
 Monck’s address was given in the magazine as (house) 6, Trinity College, where the students' union is now based.

 In 1877 Hime moved to Derry to become Head of Foyle College, which in recent times amalgamated with other schools to become Foyle and Londonderry College, and it seems that he there relaunched Our School Times.